 I see a table covered with lit candles, warm light, golden light.
 “I love the candles,” a woman says to me.
 I don’t know her or see what she looks like, but I know I can trust her.

-The hook of fear is embedded deeply in the whole country, the whole world.
+The hook of fear is embedded deeply in the world.
 The wobbling seesaw needs weight on the calm end.
 Take refuge in meditation practice.
 Take refuge in dream guidance.
 Take refuge in family and community.
 Yes, take action, too, but take refuge in inner peace while you act.

 I’m here with you, little anxious one.
 Let sobs shake the belly loose.
 Let me cradle you like a frightened child.